Manchester City’s Mahrez achieves personal best with Brighton assist | Goal.com

 Two years later after joining the Foxes, the 29-year-old was named PFA Player of the Year after scoring 17 goals and setting up a further 10 as Claudio Ranieri’s side won the Premier League title.

-Mahrez recently revealed that Guardiola’s men have a strong chance to lift the Champions League should they get past Zinedine Zidane’s Real Madrid.
+Mahrez recently revealed that Guardiola’s men have a strong chance to lift this season’s Champions League should they beat Zinedine Zidane’s Real Madrid to the quarter-final ticket.

 “I think it is a good time to win the Champions League,” the 2019 Africa Cup of Nations winner told Goal.